Collaborative Propagation on Multiple Instance Graphs for 3D Instance Segmentation with Single-point Supervision

 \section{Method}

 In this section, we first introduce our data annotation setting for point cloud instance segmentation in Section \ref{sec:anno}.
-Then, Section \ref{sec:ntwk} to \ref{sec:psd} present our approach in detail, including network architecture, semantic branch, instance branch and proposed pseudo label generation algorithm.
-Lastly, Section \ref{sec:stgy} describes our training strategy.
+Then, Section \ref{sec:stgy} describes our training strategy.
+Lastly, Section \ref{sec:ntwk} and \ref{sec:psd} present our approach in detail, including network architecture, semantic branch, instance branch and proposed pseudo label generation algorithm.